Wildhoney/Memoria/README.md

 HTML5 Input Fields
 -------

-We support <strong>all</strong> HTML5 input fields &ndash; the Baker's Dozen, as they're endearingly known.
+Memoria supports <strong>all</strong> HTML5 input fields &ndash; the Baker's Dozen as they're endearingly known.
 As with all native `input` fields, there is zero configuration and they will all work out-of-the-box.

 ```html
 <div class="ui form small input">